twcclegg/libphonenumber-csharp/javascript/README.md

 4. Run the Closure Compiler to get your changes syntax and type checked.
 This will also generate `demo-compiled.js` used by `demo-compiler.html`

-  (TODO: Use target "compile" rather than "compile-demo" once visibility issues for getExtractedNationalPrefix_ have been resolved):

-  `ant -f javascript/build.xml compile-demo`
+  `ant -f javascript/build.xml compile`

 5. Run the Closure Linter to lint the JavaScript files:

   `ant -f javascript/build.xml lint`

-TODO:
+Missing functionality:
 =====
-1. Port functionality to extract phone-numbers from text (findNumbers).
+1. JS port does not support extracting phone-numbers from text (findNumbers).
-2. Port offline phone number geocoder.
+2. JS port does not have an offline phone number geocoder.
-3. Enable PhoneNumberUtil to handle all digits, rather than a subset (JavaScript has no equivalent to the Java Character.digit).
+3. JS port of PhoneNumberUtil does not handle all digits, only a subset (JavaScript has no equivalent to the Java Character.digit).
-4. Port ShortNumberInfo.